kwunhangwong/SNNGX_qSNN_encryption/README.md

 ## Description

-**This project creates BIT-flip attack against binarised weight of deep neural network and other machine learning models with flipping minimum vulnerable BITs.**
+**This project performs efficient BIT-flip encryption against quantized Spiking neural networks as an IP protection method and demonstrates UNIVERSAL UTILITY on SNN models**

-**There are 3 attack methods in this repository and some pretrained binary weight models over NMNIST and MNIST.**
+**There are SNNGX implementation, random bit flip baseline and potential attack threats in this repository and some pretrained weights over NMNIST and DVS128Gesture.**

 **Apart from random flipping tests, we proposed two more optimzation methods to attck the most vulnerable bits in the binarised ANN/SNN models: FGSM-based attack (gradient) and Genetic Algorithm-based attack (non-gradient) respectively.**